Adaptive Fine-tuning based Transfer Learning for the Identification of MGMT Promoter Methylation Status: Methods and Materials

 The networks were trained using the pytorch framework\cite{NEURIPS2019_9015} with a maximum of 90 epochs, a batch size of 12, and a starting learning rate of 1e-5 for the main network and 1e-4 for the agent network.
 The learning rate followed a decrease-on-plateau based scheduler with a patience of 20 epochs and a multiplicative factor of 0.1.
 Additionally, the temperature, $\tau$, of the Gumbel Softmax distribution was set to 100.
 The objective function used in the network was binary cross-entropy loss, with the Adam algorithm used for optimization.
 The inputs to the network are single channel volumes corresponding to each available modality/derivative for a total of 11 modalities: 4 structural, 4 DTI, and 3 DSC.
 Before deciding on training with a single channel, we also looked at multi-channel inputs ranging from 3 up to 11 channels, with each channel corresponding to a modality/derivative.
 In order to implement multiple channels the MedicalNet weights had to be adjusted since they assume single channel inputs.
 To accomplish this adjustment, we followed a weight inflation method that duplicates weights along a desired axis, and averages them over the number of duplications \cite{pmlr-v193-zhang22a}.
 For example, for a 3-channel input, the weights of the first convolutional layer are duplicated 3 times along the channel axis, with those weights averaged over the 3 channels.
 The network was trained using 5-fold cross-validation and evaluated using the accuracy (ACC), area under the receiver operating characteristics curve (AUC), sensitivity (SEN), and specificity (SPE) metrics from the torchmetrics package \cite{Detlefsen2022}.
 The best models to be used for the hold-out testing dataset were determined by evaluating the performance of the validation folds using an evaluation criterion, $M$, based on the sensitivity and specificity, and given in Equation \ref{eq:m_metric} \cite{RN13}.

 As part of the training process the hyper-parameters were tuned using a random grid search to get an initial parameter set.
 With this set as basis, further independent scans were performed on a selection of hyper-parameters.
 These independent scans included the number of epochs with a range of $30-200$, learning rate with a range of $0.1-1e-8$, and Gumbel Softmax temperature, with a range of $1e-4-1e4$.
-For the evaluation metric, we initially used a combination of ACC and AUC, but discovered that this metric produced results with a severely unbalanced sensitivity and specificity.
+The metric used for validation was initially a combination of ACC and AUC, but discovered that this metric selected models with a severely unbalanced sensitivity and specificity.
 To rectify this, we changed to a metric that prefers a balanced sensitivity and specificity, as seen in Equation \ref{eq:m_metric}, following what was done in another study\cite{RN13}.
 As mentioned previously, a major concern of training with 3D inputs is the sensitivity to overfitting due to the large number of parameters, so as part of the hyper-parameter scan we looked at the degree of overfitting that was occurring on the training dataset.
-We found that allowing a small degree of overfitting of the training dataset gave optimal results, where clamping down too much on the overfitting prevented the network from properly learning enough to perform well on the validation and testing datasets.